Upasana-2002/Portfolio/README.md

-# Upasana Panda — Dark Portfolio
+# Upasana Panda — Portfolio

 Open `index.html` in a browser.
 Keep `upasana-profile.png` in the same folder as the HTML file.